Harvard vs Yale vs Princeton: Which Ivy League University Is Right for You?

 Which Ivy League University Offers the Best Financial Aid?

-• Columbia & Penn: Substantial aid but may expect family contributions.
+• Columbia & Cornell: Substantial need-based aid, but may expect higher family contributions than Harvard, Yale, Penn, or Princeton.

 Average Salaries of Ivy League Graduates